-Strive to improve your weaknesses and cultivate your strengths.
+Strive to cultivate and improve your strengths.
 Every outcome is a product of its factors and chance gives birth to absolutely nothing.
 Therefore, investigate where you are deriving success from and build on being more successful in the next quarter.

-If your answer is “no” then pay attention as I give you a comprehensive guide and resources that will help you set the right goals in a way that facilitates the manageable attainment of such.
+If you answered “no” then pay attention as I give you a comprehensive guide and resources that will help you set the right goals in a way that facilitates the manageable attainment of such.

 So what do you do if you are off track with your sales targets?